cassiodiego/cassiodiego.github.io/README.md

 # Cassio Diego
-The first version of this site was created in 2005.
+Just a personal website.
+The first version of this site was released in 2005.